EOK SCHOLARSHIPS

 Kathleen Hamilton, Ex-Officio

-Mary Lynn Pergantis, Treasurer
+Mary Lynn Pergantis, Ex-Officio

 Stephanie Andrews